trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashmod_intro.md

 # Introduction to Dashboards and Modules

 A *Dashboard* is a visual representation of key performance indicators and metrics that are used to measure the performance of a network traffic.
-Using Dashboards you can easily monitor and and analyze data in real- time.
+Using Dashboards you can easily monitor and analyze data in real- time.
 A Trisul *Dashboard* contains *modules* at various positions.

 Dashboards are,